Ros-an/Ros-an/README.md

 ### Hi there 👋

-I am a web developer with 1+ years of experience in react js and Typescript.
+I am a web developer with experience in react js and Typescript.
 Strong creative and analytical skills.Focus on building a web app that is scalable, and readable.
 Open to learn new languages and technologies.
 <!--
 ### Languages and Tools: